Lindow Man: Dating

-Dating Lindow Man is problematic as samples from the body and surrounding peat have produced dates spanning a 900-year period.
+Dating Lindow Man is difficult as samples from the body and surrounding peat have produced dates spanning a 900-year period.
 Although the peat encasing Lindow Man has been radiocarbon dated to about 300 BC, Lindow Man himself has a different date.
 Early tests at different laboratories returned conflicting dates for the body; later tests suggested a date between 2 BC and 119 AD.
-There has been a tendency to ascribe the body to the Iron Age period rather than Roman due to the interpretation that Lindow Man's death may have been a ritual sacrifice or execution.
+There has been a tendency to ascribe the body to the Iron Age period rather than Roman because of the interpretation that Lindow Man's death may have been a ritual sacrifice or execution.
 Explanations for why the peat in which he was found is much older have been sought.
 Archaeologist P. C. Buckland suggests that as the stratigraphy of the peat appears undisturbed, Lindow Man may have been deposited into a pool that was already some 300 years old.
 Geographer K. E. Barber has argued against this hypothesis, saying that pools at Lindow Moss would have been too shallow, and suggests that the peat may have been peeled back to allow the burial and then replaced, leaving the stratigraphy apparently undisturbed.